Stegouros

-Stegouros (/ˌstɛɡəˈjʊərɒs/, meaning "roofed tail") is a genus of ankylosaurian dinosaur from the Late Cretaceous Dorotea Formation of southern Chile.
+Stegouros (/ˌstɛɡəˈjʊərɒs/, meaning "roofed tail") is an extinct genus of ankylosaurian dinosaurs from the Late Cretaceous Dorotea Formation of southern Chile.
 The genus contains a single species, Stegouros elengassen, known from a semi-articulated, near-complete skeleton.
+Stegouros is a member of the Parankylosauria, a clade of small Gondwanan armored dinosaurs.
+It is characterized by its small body size and distinct arrangement of fused osteoderms forming a macuahuitl-like tail weapon.

 Discovery

 In February 2018, the skeleton of a small ankylosaur was recovered by a team of Texan researchers near the Río de las Chinas valley of Ultima Esperanza province in the Magallanes y la Antártica Chilena region of southern Chile.

 In 2021, the type species Stegouros elengassen was named and described by Sergio Soto-Acuña et al. The generic name combines the Greek stegos, meaning "roof" and oura, meaning "tail", referring to the roof-like covering of the tail end.
-The specific name elengassen is derived from an armoured creature in the mythology of the Aónik’enk, the indigenous inhabitants of the region where the holotype was discovered.
+The specific name elengassen is derived from an armoured creature in the mythology of the Aónik'enk, the indigenous inhabitants of the region where the holotype was discovered.

-The holotype, CPAP-3165, was found in a layer of the Dorotea Formation dating from the upper Campanian.
+The holotype specimen, CPAP-3165, was found in a layer of the Dorotea Formation dating from the upper Campanian.
 It consists of a relatively complete skeleton with skull and lower jaws.
 The rear part, the hindlimbs, sacrum, pelvis and tail, was preserved articulated.
 The front parts were scattered over a small surface.
 It lacks the skull roof, the rear lower jaws, the shoulder blades, the right humerus and the pubic bones.
 Some osteoderms were recovered.
 It represents an adult individual.